abrahamwoubie/Summer_School_RL/schedule.md

 13:00-14:00 | - | - | Example application of ML on molecular data, Juha | ML tools for MRI data, Jussi Tohka| Molecular data 14:00-15:00 | - | - | Break | Break | Molecular data
 15:00-16:00 | - | - | ML tools for molecular data, Juha | ML tools for multiscale models, Pekka Ruusuvuori | Molecular data

+## Schedule of second week (21-25 August 2017)
+Second week consists of working on a small project with sessions from 10:00 to 12:00 every day.